 The school energy efficiency advice platform.

-Untapped is a brand new online energy advice platform for schools.
+Untapped is an online energy advice platform for schools.
 It uses smart meter data to help schools monitor and save energy, cut costs and reduce the environmental impact of their estate.

 The platform is in the last few months of a free trial period.
 Schools that want to explore how it could help them manage their energy, reduce their costs and support action to mitigate climate change should visit the website: www.untappedschools.com